Anxiety House Sunshine Coast offers a wide range of treatment options for adults going through high levels of stress, anxiety, and OCD.

-Cognitive Behavioural Therapy (CBT) is the most widely researched therapy for the treatment of anxiety disorders.
-CBT is based on the premise that how we think (cognitions) influences how we feel (emotions) and what we do (behaviours).
-The cognitive element of treatment involves examining thoughts, identifying unhelpful thinking styles and working to develop healthier alternative thinking patterns.
-The behavioural element of treatment involves addressing the various behaviours which maintain our unhelpful thinking and heightened anxiety, such as avoidance, attentional focus, excessive reassurance seeking or compulsive behaviours.
-CBT is a collaborative treatment between client and clinician, working together at the pace of the client to address the various factors which are maintaining the anxiety disorder.
-CBT is also what we refer to as an ‘active’ treatment, involving skill acquisition and therefore does involve homework outside of treatment such as thought monitoring or practicing various anxiety management skills.
+Cognitive Behavioural Therapy (CBT) is an anxiety disorder treatment that is the most widely researched among its kind.
+CBT is based on the premise of cognition (how we think) influencing our emotions and behaviours.
+The cognitive aspect of the treatment involves examining thoughts, identifying non-constructive or destructive thought patterns, and developing healthier alternative thinking styles.
+The behavioural part of the treatment addresses the varying behaviours that enable disruptive thinking and heightened anxiety, such as excessive reassurance seeking, attentional focus, avoidance, or compulsive behaviours.
+CBT is a joint treatment between client and clinician, working together at the client’s pace to face the many variables that enable or maintain the anxiety disorder.
+CBT is considered an active treatment involving skill acquisition, which does not require it to assign homework (i.e. thought monitoring, practising various anxiety management skills).

 Acceptance and Commitment Therapy, (‘ACT, pronounced as the word ‘act’) is a behaviour therapy based on mindfulness.
 ACT’s goal envisions a purposeful life that accepts the pain as an inevitable part of living, with mindful action assisting in the creation of such a way of living.
 ACT teaches mindfulness skills as a way of dealing with such private experiences.
 Where ACT differs from traditional cognitive behavioural therapy (CBT) is in focusing on a “just notice” mindset; instead of aiming to control thoughts, feelings, sensations, memories, and other private events, ACT espouses accepting and embracing them instead, particularly the previously unwanted thoughts and emotions.